kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ##### Unit tests

 Alpha:
-- Test that the validation fails when given a non string value for container lifecycle stop hook's signal field
+- Test that the validation fails when given a non string value for container lifecycle StopSignal hook
 - Test that the validation passes when given a proper string value representing a standard stop signal
 - Test that the validation fails when we configure a custom stop signal with the feature gate disabled
 - Test that the validation returns the appropriate error message when an invalid string value is given for the stop signal
 - Tests for verifying behavior when feature gate is disabled after being used to create Pods where the stop signal field is used
 - Tests for verifying behavior when feature gate is reenabled after being disabled after creating Pods with stop signal

-##### Integration tests

 ##### e2e tests